AccessibilityResearch/CSF24/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or inquiries, please contact the project maintainer at [email@example.com](mailto:email@example.com).
+For any questions or inquiries, please contact the project maintainer at [flint.million2@mnsu.edu](mailto:flint.million2@mnsu.edu).

 ## Acknowledgments
 We would like to thank all contributors and supporters of this project.